QGFN: Controllable Greediness with Action Values: Experiment details: RNA-binding task

 \section{Experiment details: RNA-binding task}

 We follow the setup of \citet{jain2022biological} but using the task introduced in \citet{sinai2020adalead}.
 We use a sequence transformer~\citep{vaswani2017attention} architecture with 4 layers, 64-dimensional embeddings, and 2 attention heads.
 The training for this task is 5000 iterations over mini-batch sizes of 64.
 The reward scaling parameter $\beta$ is set to 8 and a learning rate of $1 \times 10^{-4}$ and $1 \times 10^{-2}$ for $\log Z$.
 In this task, $\beta \sim U^{[1, 16]}$ is used for LSL-GFN.
 Following the approach described by \citet{sinai2020adalead}, the modes are predefined from enumerating the entire RNA landscape for L14RNA1 and L14RNA1+2 to identify local optimal through exhaustive search.
-ViennaRNA \cite{lorenz2011viennarna} is used to provide the RNA binding landscape.
+ViennaRNA \citep{lorenz2011viennarna} is used to provide the RNA binding landscape.
+For MunDQN, Munchausen parameter \(\alpha\) set to 0.15, a prioritized replay buffer size of 800,000, and a soft update coefficient \(\tau = 0.1\).
+We sample 16 trajectories and store them in the replay buffer, subsequently sampling 1024 transitions from this buffer.
+We used the other hyperparameters mentioned in the original MunDQN paper \citep{tiapkin2023generative}.